PrymalInstynct/ludus_splunk/README.md

 In addition, you may want to configure some of the optional variables that are mentioned in [roles/splunk/defaults/main.yml](https://github.com/splunk/ansible-role-for-splunk/blob/master/roles/splunk/defaults/main.yml) to manage things like splunk.secret, send Slack notifications, automatically install useful scripts or additional Linux packages, etc. For a full description of the configurable variables, refer to the comments in [roles/splunk/defaults/main.yml](https://github.com/splunk/ansible-role-for-splunk/blob/master/roles/splunk/defaults/main.yml) and be sure to read-up on the task descriptions in this README file.

 As of the v1.0.4 release for this role, an additional variable called `target_shc_group_name` must be defined in the host_vars for each SHC Deployer host.
 This variable tells Ansible which group of hosts in the inventory contain the SHC members that the SHC Deployer host is managing.
 This change improves the app deployment process for SHCs by performing a REST call to the first SH in the list from the inventory group whose name matches the value of `target_shc_group_name`.
 If the SHC is not in a ready state, then the play will halt and no changes will be made.
-It will also automatically grab the captain URI and use the captain as the deploy target for the `apply shcluster-bundle` handler.
+It will also automatically grab the captain URI and use the captain as the deploy target for the `Apply shcluster-bundle` handler.
 An example of how `target_shc_group_name` should be used has been included in the sample inventory at [environments/production/inventory.yml](https://github.com/splunk/ansible-role-for-splunk/blob/master/environments/production/inventory.yml).

 In order to use the app management functionality, you will need to configure the following additional variables:
 ```